Thaddeus R. Beal Professor of Practice, Harvard Law School

-An expert on managing difficult negotiations, Sheila Heen is a lecturer on law at Harvard Law School and a founder of Triad Consulting.
-Her corporate clients include Apple, BAE Systems, HSBC, Tatweer of Dubai, Unilever, the Federal Reserve Bank, Pixar, Novartis, and numerous family businesses.
-She often partners with executive teams, helping them work through conflict, repair working relationships, and make sound decisions together.
-In the public sector, she has also provided training for the New England Organ Bank, the Singapore Supreme Court, the Obama White House, and theologians struggling with disagreement over the nature of truth and God.
-Heen has spent the last 20 years with the Harvard Negotiation Project, developing negotiation theory and practice.
+Heen is also a Founder of Triad Consulting Group, a corporate education and consulting firm that serves clients on six continents.
+Her corporate clients have included Pixar, Hugo Boss, the NBA, the Federal Reserve Bank, Ford, Novartis, Converse, American Express, and numerous family businesses.
+She often works with executive teams, helping them to work through conflict, repair working relationships and make sound decisions together.
+In the public sector she has also provided training for the New England Organ Bank, the Singapore Supreme Court, the Obama White House, and theologians struggling with disagreement over the nature of truth and God.

 B.A., Occidental College